AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ### All Line Ending Transformations Concern the Index

-Before we look at any specifics, I want to note one **very important detail**: all end-of-line transformations in Git happen when checking files *into* [the index](https://stackoverflow.com/questions/3689838/whats-the-difference-between-head-working-tree-and-index-in-git) or when checking files *out* of the index (into the working tree).
+Before we look at any specifics, I want to note one **very important detail**: all end-of-line transformations in Git happen when checking files *into* [the index](https://stackoverflow.com/questions/3689838/whats-the-difference-between-head-working-tree-and-index-in-git) (i.e., committing changes) or when checking files *out* of the index (into the working tree).
 The index is what eventually makes its way to your remote repository and has the final say on line endings.
 When normalization is enabled, line endings in Git's index will always be set to `LF`.
 However, depending on some other settings, Git may silently check out files into the working tree as `CRLF` (but this will not pollute `git status` with actual changes).
 We'll learn how this works in the next few sections.

 ### Configuring Line Endings in Git with `core.autocrlf`